OrangeRed/Squire_it/README.md

 *There may be other positions that work better or just as well.
 You can pick whichever tickles your pickle.*

 If the script does something weird **BUT** only does it once then its not broken.
 However if something gets repeated multiple times (5-10+) then in all likelihood the script is confused and if it doesn't rectify itself it will terminate .... eventually.

+You can manually terminate the script by pressing ESC while the game is not your focus or not your active window.

 ### Type = 0 (Conversation Only)